CarolineKeddie/Brexit/week12/day3_recommender_systems_intro/recommendation_systems_intro/readme.md

 ---

 ### Core
-- Explain what a recommendation engines is
+- Understand the purpose of recommendation engines
 - Understand the types of data on which recommendations are built
 - Learn about examples where recommendation engines are used
 - Distinguish users and items